InsertKoinIO/koin/koin-projects/docs/start/quickstart/kotlin.md

-# Getting Started with JUnit Tests {docsify-ignore-all}
+# Getting Started with Kotlin app {docsify-ignore-all}

 > This tutorial lets you write a Kotlin application and use Koin inject and retrieve your components.